A factsheet of practical advice to help you understand the rules on NHS funded care

 This continuing healthcare criteria assessment process is used alongside other evidence to determine whether an individual has a primary health need, as opposed to a social care need (where costs are not covered by the NHS).

-Make sure the NHS assesses healthcare needs at an early stage – preferably at the time of, or before, social services assesses finances.
+Make sure the NHS assesses healthcare needs at an early stage – preferably at the time of, or before, Social Services assesses finances.
 The NHS has to take reasonable steps to ensure an assessment is carried out in cases where there may be a healthcare need – for example, when someone is discharged from hospital to a nursing or care home.
 However, this may not happen automatically and you should ask.
 The first stage should be the application of the Continuing Healthcare Checklist (also referred to as the Continuing Care Checklist) to determine if a full assessment is necessary.

-The Continuing Healthcare Checklist is a basic screening tool and may result in a person being told they do not qualify for funding or for a full assessment.
+The Continuing Healthcare Checklist is a basic screening tool and may result in your relative being told they do not qualify for funding or for a full assessment.
 The person being assessed is entitled to have a relative, friend or other representative at the meeting to ensure that their healthcare needs are understood and correctly noted down by the Nurse Assessor.
 Ask to be present at the assessment.

 Look carefully at the paperwork and seek advice if the NHS refuses to undertake a full assessment.

 Once the full assessment has taken place, ask for a copy of the Decision Support Tool document (DST).
-This is usually completed by the NHS nurse assessor, in consultation with the multi-disciplinary team involved in an individual’s care.
+This is usually completed by the NHS nurse assessor, in consultation with the multi-disciplinary team involved in your relative’s care.
 You may be told you need an Enduring or Lasting Power of Attorney to get copy documents if the assessment isn’t about you: seek advice if you do not have this formal authority.
 You or your relative should be asked to comment on the DST.
 Check the document and any supporting evidence to ensure it is an accurate picture of the person’s healthcare needs.
 For instance:

 Put your comments in writing and ask for them to be presented to the NHS, alongside the Decision Support Tool and the multi-disciplinary team’s recommendations.
 The decision on NHS Continuing Healthcare funding will normally be made by a NHS panel at a closed meeting.